timayres/3DL_scripts/README.md

 Additional notes on usage:
 - The `-d` flag causes a seg fault with v1.3.4BETA
 - You must supply an input file, even if you don't want one (i.e. you are creating a new mesh).
 No input file causes a seg fault with v1.3.4BETA.
 A workaround is to import a simple mesh such as `test_models/PLANE.obj` and run `mlx_del_layer` immediately after `mlx_begin`.
-- `-w proj.mlp` will export all layers as separate mesh files in ply format; the layer labels are the filenames.
+- `-w proj.mlp` will export all layers as separate mesh files; the layer labels are the filenames.
+For non-imported meshes the default export format is ply.
 - You can specify multiple output filenames with multiple -o instances, however this will still be the same (current) layer.
 This is useful for outputting a layer in multiple file formats in the same command.